Hypersomnia: Primary hypersomnia mimics

 There are also several genetic disorders that may be associated with primary/central hypersomnia.
 These include the following: Prader-Willi syndrome; Norrie disease; Niemann–Pick disease, type C; and myotonic dystrophy.
 However, hypersomnia in these syndromes may also be associated with other secondary causes, so it is important to complete a full evaluation.
 Myotonic dystrophy is often associated with SOREMPs (sleep onset REM periods, such as occur in narcolepsy).

-There are many neurological disorders that may mimic the primary hypersomnias, narcolepsy and idiopathic hypersomnia: brain tumors; stroke-provoking lesions; and dysfunction in the thalamus, hypothalamus, or brainstem.
+There are many neurological disorders that may mimic the primary hypersomnias, narcolepsy and idiopathic hypersomnia: brain tumors; stroke-provoking lesions; clinophilia; and dysfunction in the thalamus, hypothalamus, or brainstem.
 Also, neurodegenerative conditions such as Alzheimer's disease, Parkinson's disease, or multiple system atrophy are frequently associated with primary hypersomnia.
 However, in these cases, one must still rule out other secondary causes.

 Early hydrocephalus can also cause severe excessive daytime sleepiness.
 Additionally, head trauma can be associated with a primary/central hypersomnia, and symptoms similar to those of idiopathic hypersomnia can be seen within 6–18 months following the trauma.
 However, the associated symptoms of headaches, memory loss, and lack of concentration may be more frequent in head trauma than in idiopathic hypersomnia.
 "The possibility of secondary narcolepsy following head injury in previously asymptomatic individuals has also been reported."